activenode/puke.js/README.md

 `npm i puke.js`

-## Use the slightly extended zod

-This library uses a minimally extended zod.
-Zod itself has not been changed.
-You hence need to import zod from this library using `import { z } from 'puke.js';` (we do `export const z = zod`).
-To avoid having two zod imports, make sure to always use this zod.

 ## make your app aware of the extended Zod

 To net get typing / linting errors, create a `global.d.ts` file and add it to the `include` section of your `tsconfig.json` .